bssrdev/wilderhood/_africandiaries/2015-12-26-African-Diaries-Monochrome.markdown

 </p>

 <p>
-In the above photograph of a white Rhino in Lake Nakuru, I took the photograph in colour and the B&W conversion happened during the post processing and I must confess, the decision to go B&W happened during the review and not during the time of making the image.
+In the above photograph of a white Rhino in <a href="http://www.wilderhood.com/destination/Lake%20Nakura" target="_blank">Lake Nakuru</a>, I took the photograph in colour and the B&W conversion happened during the post processing and I must confess, the decision to go B&W happened during the review and not during the time of making the image.
 The underexposure of <em>-2 EV</em> was to create a dramatic effect of the backlight but a monochromatic scene was not the thought at the moment.
 </p>

 <p>